Fall 2019 Canada-Wide Competition

-We will hold webinars to teach students how to do every step of the project.
+We will hold webinars which will explain every step of the project.
 We will be there to support the teachers and their students every step of the way!
 We will always be available to answer questions, help with tech issues, or just to bounce ideas off of – only a phone call (1-306-934-0389) or e-mail message (firstname.lastname@example.org) away!

-If you have any questions about the competition or would like more information, please do not hesitate to contact Nicole Hancock, Executive Director at 1-306-934-0389 or email@example.com
+If you have any questions about the competition or would like more information, please do not hesitate to contact Nicole Hancock, Executive Director at email@example.com or 1-306-934-0389.